ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Algorithm

-The `BBS` "alg" parameter value corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_` in a JWP in issuance form, while `BBS-PROOF` corresponds to the same ciphersuite in presentation form.
+The `BBS-DRAFT-3` "alg" parameter value corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_` from [@!I-D.irtf-cfrg-bbs-signatures], used in a JWP issuance form, while `BBS-PROOF-DRAFT-3` corresponds to the same ciphersuite in presentation form.

 ### Key format

-A `BBS` key is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
+The key used for the `BBS-DRAFT-3` algorithm is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
 Additional details on key generation can be found in [@!I-D.irtf-cfrg-bbs-signatures, section 3.3]

-The JWK form of this key is an `OKP` type with a curve of `BLS12381G2`, with `x` being the BASE64URL-encoded form of the output of `point_to_octets_g2`.
+The JWK form of this key is an `OKP` type with a curve of `BLs12381G2`, with `x` being the BASE64URL-encoded form of the output of `point_to_octets_g2`.
+The use of this curve is described in [@!I-D.looker-cose-bls-key-representations].

 <{{./fixtures/build/private-key.jwk}}
 Figure: BBS private key in JWK format

+There is no key shared for presentation proofs.

 ### Issuance